 Sweatshirts and Jackets

-- Only cardigans, sweater vests, sweatshirts or jackets with the HFAA logo/crest may be worn inside the building.
+- Only approved cardigans, sweater vests, sweatshirts or jackets with the HFAA logo/crest may be worn inside the building.

 - They must be clean and maintained in good condition, unaltered, and worn as designed with an HFAA polo worn underneath.